Gunnar-Solli-Olsen/altinn-studio-docs/content/technology/architecture/requirements/_index.md

 - /teknologi/altinnstudio/architecture/requirements/
 ---

-They are important input to deciding which cababilities required and they also is important input to the Architecture Principles and Architecture Patterns.
+They are an important input to deciding which cababilities required and they are also an important input to the Architectural Principles and Architectural Patterns.

 {{% children description="true" depth="1" %}}